 How Do Landlords Need to Treat Tenants with Disabilities?

-Both the Fair Housing Act and the Americans with Disabilities Act (ADA) protect disabled individuals from housing discrimination.
+Both the Fair Housing Act and the Americans with Disabilities Act (ADA) protect a disabled person from housing discrimination.

 The Fair Housing Act considers the following to be disabilities: